triage/KPCSEthereum/README.md

 Member countries that are participants in The Kimberley Process.
 [Here is a current list of participant countries](http://www.kimberleyprocess.com/en/participants)

-###Particpant Authority
+###Participant Authority
 An authority designated by the Particpant with the power to issue certificates.
-For example, the Ministry of Mines and Mineral Resources (Sierra Leone).
+For example, the _Ministry of Mines and Mineral Resources (Sierra Leone)_.
 These authorities do not issue certificates directly, but rather delegate those powers to specific employees, or agents.

 ###Participant Agent
 An individual designated by a Participant Authority with the power to issue certificates.

 ###Party
-An entity or individual acting as either the source or destination of the shipment of rough diamonds over international borders.
+An entity or individual acting as either the source or destination of the shipment of rough diamonds over international borders, ie a rough diamond trader, manufacturer or mining company.

 ---